-Do you need help creating an organized desk in your home office or other workspace?
+Do you need help creating an organized desk in your office or workspace?

-Are you looking for a no-frills and practical way to be more productive at home or work?
+Are you looking for a no-frills and practical way to be more productive at work or in your business?

-In this post, I offer eight tips to help you create an organized desk in your workspace, once and for all.
+In this article, you’ll find eight tips to help you create an organized desk in your workspace, once and for all.

 Why Does an Organized Desk Matter?